Meet Bespoke Financial, a lender for cannabis companies backed by Snoop Dogg’s Casa Verde Capital – TechCrunch

 In some ways, George Mancheril is the new face of the cannabis business.
 The former banker hails from Goldman Sachs and Guggenheim Partners and worked on the desks that dealt with alternative lending.

-A transplant to Los Angeles roughly six years ago, Mancheril says he saw the migration of legally sanctioned cannabis begin for recreational use and knew that there would be opportunities for new lending businesses.
+A transplant to Los Angeles roughly six years ago, Mancheril says he saw the migration of legally sanctioned cannabis begin for recreational use and knew there would be opportunities for new lending businesses.

-“Cannabis will become a broad, mature industry just like any other, and if that is going to happen there needs to be a debt structure that can support that,” Mancheril says.
+“Cannabis will become a broad, mature industry just like any other, and if that is going to happen, there needs to be a debt structure that can support that,” Mancheril says.

 The biggest impediment to the industry’s growth is the one that Bespoke Financial wants to tackle first — and that’s access to debt.

-To build the company’s first product Mancheril looked to his co-founder’s Pablo Borquez-Schwarzbeck and Benjamin Dusastre.
-Borquez-Schwarzbeck and Dusastre previously launched ProducePay, a fintech platform focused on produce farmers that has already financed roughly $2 billion in perishable commodities throughout 13 countries.
+To build the company’s first product, Mancheril looked to his co-founder’s Pablo Borquez-Schwarzbeck and Benjamin Dusastre.
+Borquez-Schwarzbeck and Dusastre previously launched ProducePay, a fintech platform focused on produce farmers that has financed roughly $2 billion in perishable commodities throughout 13 countries.
 It’s backed by around $200 million in venture capital and debt financing.

 What Mancheril and his co-founders have done is take ProducePay’s underwriting model and apply it to the cannabis industry.
 The financial instrument that they’re starting with is known “in the business” as factoring.